 With this, we can officially say that Elevate Holistics can, once again, renew your Arkansas medical card.

 Renew Your Arkansas MMJ Card: Telemedicine Regulations

 In the state of Arkansas, cannabis access hasn’t always been the best.
-According to the Arkansas Department of Health, cardholders are required to get a written certification from the doctor in order to verify they qualify for medical marijuana.
+According to the Arkansas Department of Health, cardholders are required to get a written certification from a doctor to verify they qualify for medical marijuana.
 With the keyword here being “written,” this excluded the option of telehealth platforms just like Elevate Holistics.

 However, during the midst of the pandemic, AR finally loosened up on its regulations.
-For a short time, they allowed patients to get their MMJ cards online, as digital certifications had the same credence as written ones.
+They allowed patients to get their MMJ cards online in Arkansas for a short time, as digital certifications had the same credence as written ones.
 It was during this time that Arkansas residents finally saw the cannabis access they long deserved.